 This question is both informative and makes you look good to the interviewer.

-It also shows that you are interested in a long term future with their company which recruiters/HR always loves to see.
+It also shows that you are interested in a long term future with their company!
+Which recruiters/HR always love to see.
+But before you ask this question do your homework and make sure you know what is feasible and what you would want to see from a growth path.

 Question 3) Can you tell me what a general day in this position would look like?